MomentFactory/Omniverse-MVR-GDTF-converter/README.md

 # Convert MVR or GDTF files

+Note: to properly work with MVR files, both extension have to be enabled.

 1. In the content tab, browse to the folder where you want to import your `MVR` or `GDTF` files.
 2. Click the `+Import` button and select "External Assets (FBX, OBJ...)
 3. Choose a `MVR` or `GDTF` file and wait for it to import.